-In the USA, 1 in 8 men will be diagnosed with prostate cancer at some point in their lives.
+In Australia, about 1 in 5 men will get prostate cancer at some point in their lives.

-Around 211,890 men are diagnosed with prostate cancer each year.
-That’s more than 580 men every day.
+Over 21,800 men are diagnosed with prostate cancer each year—that's almost 60 men every day.

-Over 3 million men are currently living with prostate cancer or experiencing life after it.
+Over 240,000 men are currently living with and beyond prostate cancer.